 We then gave each city a Family Score.

-Read on to see why Perrysburg is where all the families are headed, while Brooklyn is probably a place made for singles.
+Read on to see why Perrysburg is where all the families are headed, while Austintown is probably a place made for singles.

 Perrysburg is a city in Wood County, Ohio, United States, along the south side of the Maumee River.
 The population was 20,623 at the 2010 census.
 Located about 12 miles southwest of Toledo, it was founded before the now larger port city on Lake Erie.
 It has since become a suburb of the city.